mitsuaki1987/fermisurfer/docs/en/_build/html/_sources/ops.rst.txt

    The color plot is shown with the color circle (see the figure).

 Input (3D) (default for the triple input quatity) :
-   The input value is shown as arrows on the Fermi surfaces.
+   The input value is shown as arrows (thin triangles) on the Fermi surfaces.
    The color of the Fermi surfaces are the same sa "Band Index" case.

 Fermi velocity (default for no input quantity)